 If you change your mind and want to take back your permission to share your information, you may do so by completing the Revocation Form (PDF) and sending it to the Department office where you receive services.
 We will no longer share your information after we receive your request.

 Privacy or Security Concerns

-If you have any questions about the confidentiality of your information, you may contact the Privacy Liaison at the Department office that provides your services, or our Director of Healthcare Privacy, at DHHS.Privacy@maine.gov or 207-287-3707.
+If you have any questions about the confidentiality information you have shared with Maine DHHS, you may contact the DHHS Privacy Liaisons by emailing DHHS.Privacy@maine.gov or calling 207-287-3707.